What is the Password Challenge-Response System?

 The Onyen Password Challenge-Response System is a service UNC provides for student, faculty and staff members who have forgotten their Onyen passwords and wish to reset them without physically coming to the IT Service Desk.
 This can be done by calling 919-962-HELP (4357) or 1-866-962-4457 (US and Puerto Rico) to verify identity or have the password reset.

 The Challenge-Response Questions requires you to initially set up at least five questions that are generated by the system.
-For each of these questions, you must choose an answer that is unique to you.
+For each of these questions, you must choose an answer that is unique to you and set an answer that is hard for someone to guess.
+We recommend you do not set answers that can be found via social network sites, found through a search engine, or known by your friends.
 These questions can be used as a ‘challenge’ to your future password reset requests if you ever forget your password.
-The Challenge-Response Questions basically are used to prove your identity and you will be required to answer 3 of the 5 original questions that were setup before a new password is given.
+The Challenge-Response Questions basically are used to prove your identity and you will be required to answer 3 of the 5 original questions that were set up before a new password is given.
 All that is required to sign into the system is an Onyen and Onyen Password.

 - Open a web browser and go to Onyen Services and click on the Manage Password button.